Tokyo Food Guide 2025: Top 5 Foods You Need to Try

 - Onions

 Japanese people commonly eat Yakitori with beer or sake for dinner.
 There are a lot of izakaya places that offer good yakitori in Tokyo… but don’t get overwhelmed!
-Here are some recommendations for you:
+We have some great recommendations for you:

-- Torimitsu (Shinjuku): You will be surprised to find this hidden gem in the middle of busy Shinjuku.
-There are only 10 or so seats and they serve great yakitori meals.
-The price is moderate and they have a wide range of types of chicken meat, including chicken neck meat (Seseri) and some other parts you have never imagined eating before!
-This is a good place to eat in Shinjuku and reservations are also required.
+You might be surprised to find this hidden gem in the middle of bustling Shinjuku.
+You will find only 10 or so seats in this warm and inviting restaurant that serves delicious yakitori.
+They serve a wide range of types of chicken meat, including chicken neck meat (seseri), and some other parts you have never imagined eating before!
+The price is also not too high, so this is a great place to eat in Shinjuku.
+Reservations are required.

-It goes without saying that there are A LOT of ramen restaurants in Tokyo, and Japanese people really love ramen.
-It is cheap (you can get a decent one for 500 JPY or 600 JPY) and tasty.
-There are multiple types of ramen based on the type of the broth:
+It goes without saying that there are A TON of ramen restaurants in Tokyo, and that Japanese people really love ramen.
+It’s cheap (you can get a decent one for 700 JPY or 800 JPY), filling, and tasty.
+There are multiple types of ramen based on the type of broth it has:

 - Miso

-If you are not sure which one you would like and want to try multiple types of ramen, maybe you should go to Tokyo ramen street at Tokyo station or the Ramen museum at Shin-Yokohama station.
-The Ramen Museum is a good option as there are around 8 ramen restaurants selected from various parts of Japan.
-You can try at least 2-3 different types of small ramen bowls!
+If you are not sure which one you like and want to try multiple types of ramen, go to Tokyo ramen street at Tokyo Station or the Ramen museum at Shin-Yokohama station to try them.
+The Ramen Museum is a good option as there are around 8 ramen restaurants selected from various parts of Japan there.
+You can try at least 2 or 3 different types of small ramen bowls!

-It is a tricky question because there are too many good ones in Tokyo!
-So I will give you some chains to start with and let me know what you think by leaving a comment below.
+Since there are so many delicious ramen restaurants in Tokyo, this is quite the tricky one!
+We will give you some chain restaurants to start with, so let us know what you think by leaving a comment below.

 4. Okonomiyaki (Japanese savory pancakes)